Title: Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen

 "How come my foot hurts?
 Because running is bad for you.
 Why is running bad for me?
 Because it makes your foot hurt.
 But why?
 Antelope don’t get shin splints.
 Wolves don’t ice-pack their knees.
 I doubt that 80 percent of all wild mustangs are annually disabled with impact injuries."

 After an impact injury and painful running experience, McDougall sought answers for his questions.
 And, the only ones who knew the answers—the only ones who lived the answers—weren’t talking.
 Especially, not to him.
-Seeing the Tarahumara tribe for the first time in an article, he thinks the image is of "some kind of wishful Atlantean legend about an extinct empire of enlightened super-beings", only to realize later that all that he thought was true- except for wishful and extinct
+Seeing the Tarahumara tribe for the first time in an article, he thinks the image is of "some kind of wishful Atlantean legend about an extinct empire of enlightened super-beings", only to realize later that all that he thought was true- except for wishful and extinct.

 "I felt as if I’d discovered the Future of American Running, living five hundred years in the past."